 Building On Our Past, Building For Our Future

-drone view of Therkildsen Industrial Engineeering building construction
+drone view of Therkildsen Industrial Engineering Building

 The Therkildsen story